 In addition to following these tips, you can explore some of the successful blogs run by the experts.
 See how they format their blog posts.
 Take note on the analogies and references they use to keep readers entertained.

-If you’re looking to improve your post-click landing page conversions, check out this post-click landing page best practices guide.
+If you’re looking to improve your post-click landing page conversions, sign up for an Instapage Enterprise demo today.

 Practice makes perfect.
 Keep writing, reading, and practicing your craft and you will get better at writing engaging posts and pages in no time.